Carlos Alcaraz wins US Open for 1st Slam title, top ranking – KION546

 The winner was guaranteed to be first in Monday’s rankings; the loser was guaranteed to be second.

 “Both Carlos and I, we knew what we were playing for.
-We knew what was at stake,” Ruud said.
+We knew what was at stake,” said Ruud, who entered the U.S. Open ranked No. 7.
 “I think it’s fitting.
 I’m disappointed, of course, that I’m not No. 1, but No. 2 is not too bad, either.”

-He is a 23-year-old from Norway who is now 0-2 in Slam finals.
-He was the runner-up to Rafael Nadal at the French Open in June.
+He is now 0-2 in Slam finals after being the runner-up to Nadal at the French Open in June.

-Ruud stood way back near the wall to return serve, but also during the course of points, much more so than Alcaraz, who attacked when he could.
+Much like Nadal, Ruud stood way back near the wall to return serves, but also during the course of points Sunday, much more so than Alcaraz, who attacked when he could.

-Alcaraz went after Ruud’s weaker side, the backhand, and found success that way, especially while serving.
+Alcaraz went after Ruud’s weaker side, the backhand, and found success that way.

-Play continued, and Alcaraz hesitated then flubbed his response.
-But Ruud told the chair umpire what had happened, giving the point to Alcaraz, who gave his foe a thumbs-up and applauded right along with the spectators to acknowledge the move.

-Alcaraz certainly seems to be a rare talent, possessing an enviable all-court game, a blend of groundstroke power with a willingness to push forward and close points with his volleying ability.
-He won 34 of 45 points when he went to the net Sunday.
+Alcaraz certainly seems to be a rare talent, possessing an all-court game, a blend of groundstroke power with a willingness to push forward.
+He won 34 of the 45 points that he finished at the net.

-He is a threat while serving — he delivered 14 aces at up to 128 mph on Sunday — and returning, earning 11 break points, converting three.
+He is increasingly a threat while serving — he delivered 14 aces at up to 128 mph — and returning, earning 11 break points, converting three.

-Make no mistake: Ruud is no slouch, either.
-There’s a reason he is the youngest man since Nadal to get to two major finals in one season and managed to win a 55-shot point, the longest of the tournament, in the semifinals Friday.
+Make no mistake: Ruud is no slouch.
+There’s a reason he is the youngest man since Nadal to get to two major finals in one season and managed to win a 55-shot point, the longest of the tournament, in the semifinals.

+Regardless of the circumstances, it is significant that Alcaraz is the first male teenager at No. 1.

+No one else did it.
+Not Nadal, not Djokovic, not Federer, not Sampras.
+No one.

-When one last service winner glanced off Ruud’s frame, Alcaraz dropped to his back on the court, then rolled over onto his stomach, covering his face with his hands.
+When one last service winner glanced off Ruud’s frame Sunday, Alcaraz dropped to his back on the court, then rolled over onto his stomach, covering his face with his hands.

 You only get to No. 1 for the first time once.
 You only win a first Grand Slam title once.
 Many folks expect Alcaraz to be celebrating these sorts of feats for years to come.